 - a.
 Read the warranty.
 Go over it thoroughly with your dealer. - b.
 Inspect the vehicle.
 Do not accept delivery until you have gone through the unit with the dealer.
 Newmar has provided a checklist to be used during retail delivery.
-Check each item on the list and make sure he does the same.
-Do not sign this checklist until you have done this. - c.
+Check each item on the list and make sure the dealer does the same.
+Do not sign this checklist until you have done this.
+NOTE: The sales literature versus actual specifics to the vehicle's measurements, weights, or quantities may vary. - c.
 Ask questions about anything that you do not understand concerning your recreational vehicle. - d.
 When taking delivery, set an appointment for adjustments.
-This appointment should be approximately two (2) weeks after you accept delivery.
+This appointment should be approximately two (2) weeks after you accept delivery. - e.
+Responsible Use.
+Your vehicle is designed to be used for recreational or temporary living purposes.
+It is not designed to be used as a full-time residence or for commercial use.
+Commercial use means using as a business asset such as a mobile office or using the vehicle for lease/rental purposes.